 Top 6 Best Women's Bowlers of All Time

-Professional women’s bowling consists of tournaments where the player must roll a ball (usually between 8-12 pounds) down a narrow platform to knock over as many of the ten pins as possible.
+Professional women’s bowling consists of tournaments where the player must roll a ball (usually between 8 and 12 lbs) down a narrow lane to knock over as many of the ten pins as possible.
 A perfect game is 300 points.
 The Professional Women’s Bowling Association, now the United States Bowling Congress, oversees women’s pro bowling and features some of the best bowlers of all time.

 - Lisa Wagner